Lassie (1954 TV series)

 Lassie is an American television series that follows the adventures of a female Rough Collie dog named Lassie and her companions, both human and animal.
-The show was the creation of producer Robert Maxwell and animal trainer Rudd Weatherwax and was televised from September 12, 1954, to March 25, 1973.
-The seventh longest-running U.S. primetime television series after The Simpsons, Law & Order: Special Victims Unit, Gunsmoke, Law & Order, Family Guy and NCIS, the show ran for 17 seasons on CBS before entering first-run syndication for its final two seasons.
+The show was the creation of producer Robert Maxwell and animal trainer Rudd Weatherwax and was televised from September 12, 1954, to March 25, 1973, making it the ninth longest-running scripted American primetime television series.
+The show ran for 17 seasons on CBS before entering first-run syndication for its final two seasons.
 Initially filmed in black and white, the show transitioned to color in 1965.

 Production

 Narration

-Wrather's wife, Bonita Granville Wrather, who was the series' associate producer, narrated numerous episodes throughout the run of the series, usually the beginning and/or ending of multi-part episodes.
+Associate producer Bonita Granville Wrather (wife of producer Jack Wrather), narrated numerous episodes throughout the run of the series, usually the beginning and/or ending of multi-part episodes.

 Writers

 Many early episodes were written by Robert Maxwell under the pseudonym Claire Kennedy.
 In later years, the writing partnership of Robert Schaefer and Eric Freiwald was responsible for over 150 episodes.
 They were also responsible for developing the idea of having Lassie with a forest ranger.